-Dermoid cysts are thought to occur as a developmental anomaly in which embryonic ectoderm is trapped in the closing neural tube between the 5th-6th weeks of gestation 1,3.
+Dermoid cysts are thought to occur as a developmental anomaly in which embryonic ectoderm and mesoderm are trapped in the closing neural tube between the 5th-6th weeks of gestation 1,3.

-Stratified squamous epithelium lines dermoid cysts, as in epidermoid cysts.
-Unlike epidermoid cysts, however, they also have epidermal appendages such as hair follicles, sweat glands, and sebaceous glands.
+Stratified squamous epithelium lines dermoid cysts, as in epidermoid cysts, which are both considered ectodermal inclusion cysts.
+Unlike epidermoid cysts, however, they also have adenxal tissues derived from mesoderm, such as hair follicles, sweat glands, and sebaceous glands.
 The latter is responsible for the secretion of sebum which imparts the characteristic appearance of these lesions on CT and MRI.

 Treatment and prognosis